 We are proud beyond words that all of our riders who entered North West Arts and Crafts Competition got placed!
 Not only were the entries very talented but displayed a lot of passion for moments on and off the horses.

-Top row: (L to R) ‘Red: an inspiration’ by Annabel, Cooper by Matt Parker and Cooper again by Annabel.
+Top row: (L to R) ‘Red: an inspiration’ by Annabel, ‘horses in lockdown’ by Matt Parker and Cooper by Annabel.

 Middle row: (L to R) Niamh’s picture for RDA training office, Helping hands by Esme Thompson, collage by Annabel.